deniskolomoyets/backend-project-lvl1/README.md

 ```

 ## Run games:
- - Determination of an even number.
+ - Determination of an even number:
 ```bash
 $ brain-even
 ```
  - Calculator.
-Arithmetic expressions to be evaluated.
+Arithmetic expressions to be evaluated:
 ```bash
 $ brain-calc
 ```
- - Determination of the greatest common divisor.
+ - Determination of the greatest common divisor:
 ```bash
 $ brain-gcd
 ```
- - Determination of a prime number.
+ - Determination of a prime number:
 ```bash
 $ brain-prime
 ```
  - Progression.
-Finds missing numbers in a sequence of numbers.
+Finds missing numbers in a sequence of numbers:
 ```bash
 $ brain-progression
 ```